Why failure teaches success

 Failure can lead to success since it is a sensation that’s typically associated with feelings of anxiety and discomfort.
 These are usually sensations that we wish to avoid since our brain is more motivated to prevent negative experiences rather than chase positive occurrences.

-As a result, failure inclines us to develop by learning from our errors in order to prevent having to experience these same awkward sensations again in the future.
+As a result, failure inclines us to develop by learning from our errors to prevent having to experience these same awkward sensations again in the future.

 Examples of failure leading to success